“Keep your Lymph System flowing smoothly, and the whole body system will go with the flow !!”

 Peppermint and Ginger Tea has amazing stomach benefits.

 Wintergreen is a medicinal plant.
-It has been used to manage fatigue, in respiratory problems, lung infection, etc.
+It has been used to manage fatigue, in respiration problems, lung infection, etc.

-It numbs the infected area to reduce pain and promotes blood circulation around the swollen lymph nodes.
+It numbs the infected area to reduce swelling, pain and promotes blood circulation around the swollen glands.